sambanova/ai-starter-kit/README.md

 ## Setting your embedding models

 Currently, you can set your embedding models on CPU or SambaStudio.
-Note that embedding models are not available yet through SambaNova FastAPI, but they will be in future releases.
+Note that embedding models are not available yet through SambaNova Cloud, but they will be in future releases.

 ### Use CPU embedding (Option 1)